Forms and Advance Care Planning FAQs

 Some people choose to write their representative(s) a letter and attach it to their Medical Power of Attorney form stating their personal values and wishes, their feelings about life and death, and any specific instructions.

-What if my health care provider and/or my loved ones do not agree with my treatment choices or health care decisions?
+What if my health care clinician and/or my loved ones do not agree with my treatment choices or health care decisions?

-If you have made your wishes known in an advance directive and a disagreement does occur, by law, your health care provider and your representative(s) must respect your wishes.
+If you have made your wishes known in an advance directive and a disagreement does occur, by law, your health care clinician and your representative(s) must respect your wishes.
 You have a right to refuse or consent to health care.
-If your health care provider refuses to respect your wishes, they must transfer your care to another physician.
+If your health care clinician refuses to respect your wishes, they must transfer your care to another physician.

 The consent or refusal to medical care by your Medical Power of Attorney representative(s) is as meaningful and valid as your own.
 The wishes of your Medical Power of Attorney representative(s) other family members will not override your own clearly expressed wishes and choices or those made by your representative on your behalf in accordance with your own wishes.